efisoft-elt/pydevmgr_core/log.md

+# 0.4.4
+- cleanup, removing of unused functions and classes

 # 0.4.3
 - Add GenConf typing to allow loading string as content of a config file
 - io.load_config can now handle  '/file/path.yml[a.b.c]'